 accommodations for the assessment process.
 In addition, applicants

-will be asked to upload a transcript.
-The transcript may be
+will be asked to submit a transcript (or alternative).
+The

-official or unofficial.
-Transcripts will be used to help identify
+transcript may be official or unofficial.
+Transcripts will be used

 will be the components of the assessments?